Waverley-Christian-College/2025-s1-10-computer-science-1-1-introduction-to-github-github-starter-course/Bong_Tristan.md

 GitHub is basically a UI for Git, making it easier for beginner developers to start coding and collaborate on projects.

 ## Understanding the GitHub flow
+### Repositories
+A repository is a data structure that stores your project's files.
+It also contains the project's past versions.
+In GitHub a repository is open-source and public by default.
+You can work within a repository alone, or with other people via collaboration.

+### Cloning
+When creating a repository, it is stored in the cloud, but if you want to work on a repository locally (or when you're offline), you can clone your (or other's) repository on to your computer, by using `git clone`.
+By cloning a repository, it makes it easier to add/remove files, and push larger commits.
+If you do not like